Q&A: Financial fair play explained

 In other words, they have to prove they have paid their bills.

-From this current season (2013/14), clubs also have to make sure they break even, which means not to spend more than they earn.
-UEFA has installed the Club Financial Control Body (CFCB) to verify every year each club's figures of the past two years put together, and as of next season they will look at the figures of the previous three years put together.
+From this current season (2013/14), clubs also have to make sure they comply with break-even requirements, which in principle means not to spend more than they earn.
+UEFA has installed the Club Financial Control Body (CFCB) to verify every year each club's figures of the past two years put together, and as of 2014/15, they will look at the figures of the previous three years put together.

-The first sanctions for clubs not fulfilling the break-even requirement will be taken following this first assessment in April or May 2014.
-The first possible sanctions relating to break-even breaches would be effective for the 2014/15 campaign.
+The first sanctions for clubs not fulfilling the break-even requirement will be taken following this first assessment in May 2014.
+The first possible sanctions relating to non-compliance with break-even requirements would be effective for the 2014/15 campaign.

-3) Are clubs no longer allowed to have debts?
+3) Are clubs no longer allowed to have losses?

-To be exact, clubs can spend up to €5million more than they earn per year.
+To be exact, clubs can spend up to €5million more than they earn per assessment period (three years).
 However it can exceed this level to a certain limit, if it is entirely covered by a direct contribution/payment from the club owner(s) or a related party.

 The limits are: